rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPschiatry.md

 For me this interest drove my early research interest in *expert sysyems* in the mid-1980s, starting during my NIMH sponsored Fellowship in Psychiatry and Biobehavioral Medicine.

-Zoom to 2025, computational psychiatry is a well established discipline, with its own academic journals
+Zoom to 2025, computational psychiatry is a well established Research discipline, with its own academic [journal](https://cpsyjournal.org).